-- 1.1 The International Hockey Federation (FIH) is recognised by the International Olympic Committee as the sole ultimate governing body for the sport of Hockey throughout the world and the Code of Conduct is adopted and implemented as part of the FIH's continuing efforts to preserve the integrity of the sport of hockey. - 1.2 The Code of Conduct aims to promote the highest standard of behaviour and conduct in the administration, coaching and playing of hockey and is an effective means to deter any Participant from conducting themselves improperly both on and off the field-of-play or in a manner that is contrary to the spirit of hockey. - 1.3 Unless otherwise indicated, words in italicised text in the Code of Conduct are defined terms and their definitions are set out in Article 3. - 1.4 All Participants are automatically bound by and required to comply with all of the provisions of the Code of Conduct.
-Accordingly, by their participation in a Match or an International Event, such Participant shall be deemed to have agreed that it is their personal responsibility to familiarise themselves with all of the requirements of the Code of Conduct, including what conduct constitutes an offence under the Code of Conduct. - 1.5 The National Association of each participating team is responsible for informing and educating Participants about the Code of Conduct.
-National Associations shall share liability with Participants should breaches of the Code of Conduct occur. - 1.6 All Participants are bound by the Code of Conduct at all times and shall continue to be bound by and required to comply with the Code of Conduct until they have not participated in an International Event during the Applicability Period.
-During the Applicability Period, the FIH shall have jurisdiction over all Participants under the Code of Conduct. - 1.7 The Technical Delegate shall have jurisdiction to deal with breaches of the Code of Conduct during the tournament (unless the Technical Delegate is in breach, in which case, the matter will be dealt with by the FIH Chief Executive Officer).
-After the International Event has been completed and at all other times, any breaches of the Code of Conduct shall be dealt with by the FIH Chief Executive Officer, who may refer matters to the FIH Disciplinary Commissioner for a decision, if appropriate.
-Breaches of the Code of Conduct by FIH Representatives and staff shall be dealt with in accordance with the FIH Staff Procedures. - 1.8 Further information about the application of the Code of Conduct, appeal process, Guidelines on Sanctions and the Process for Hearing and Determining Any Reported Offence is contained in the FIH Tournament Regulations. - 1.9 The Code of Conduct will come into full force and effect at FIH level on 1 May 2016 (the Effective Date) and will supersede the previous Code of Conduct as from that date.
+- 1.1 The International Hockey Federation (FIH) is recognised by the International Olympic Committee as the sole ultimate governing body for the sport of Hockey throughout the world and the Pan American Hockey Federation is recognised by the FIH as the governing body for the continent of Pan America.
+The Code of Conduct is adopted and implemented as part of the FIH's continuing efforts to preserve the integrity of the sport of hockey. - 1.2 The Code of Conduct aims to promote the highest standard of behaviour and conduct in the administration, coaching and playing of hockey and is an effective means to deter any Participant from conducting themselves improperly both on and off the field-of-play or in a manner that is contrary to the spirit of hockey. - 1.3 Unless otherwise indicated, words in italicised text in the Code of Conduct are defined terms and their definitions are set out in Article 3. - 1.4 All Participants are automatically bound by and required to comply with all of the provisions of the Code of Conduct.
+Accordingly, by their participation in the Lima 2019 Pan American Games hockey competitions, such Participant shall be deemed to have agreed that it is their personal responsibility to familiarise themselves with all of the requirements of the Code of Conduct, including what conduct constitutes an offence under the Code of Conduct. - 1.5 The National Association of each participating team is responsible for informing and educating Participants about the Code of Conduct.
+National Associations shall share liability with Participants should breaches of the Code of Conduct occur. - 1.6 All Participants are bound by the Code of Conduct at all times and shall continue to be bound by and required to comply with the Code of Conduct until three months after the completion of the Lima 2019 Pan American Games.
+During this time, PAHF shall have jurisdiction over all Participants under the Code of Conduct. - 1.7 The Tournament Director shall have jurisdiction to deal with breaches of the Code of Conduct during the tournament (unless the Tournament Director is in breach, in which case, the matter will be dealt with by the PAHF President).
+After the Lima 2019 Pan American Games have been completed and at all other times, any breaches of the Code of Conduct shall be dealt with by the PAHF Event Co-ordinator, who will refer matters to the FIH Chief Executive Officer for a decision, if appropriate.
+Breaches of the Code of Conduct by PAHF Representatives and staff shall be dealt with by the FIH Chief Executive Officer. - 1.8 Further information about the application of the Code of Conduct, appeal process, Guidelines on Sanctions and the Process for Hearing and Determining Any Reported Offence is contained in the Tournament Regulations Lima 2019 Pan American Games. - 1.9 The Code of Conduct is in full force and effect and supersedes any previous Code of Conduct.
 It may be amended from time to time by the FIH.